PopescuStefanRadu/learnt/cassandra.md

 coordinator node -> commit log -> mem table (eventually sstable sorted strings table kv store)

+coordinator node = any node in the cluster that receives the request

 Also replication

 It's recommended to have commit log and sstables on different HDDs/SSDs.